-During the years ended December 31, 2010, 2009 and 2008, we issued 278,865, 378,344 and no shares of common stock, respectively, to holders of units of limited partnership in the operating partnership upon the redemption of such units pursuant to the partnership agreement of the operating partnership.
+During the years ended December 31, 2010, 2009 and 2008, SL Green issued 278,865, 378,344 and no shares of common stock, respectively, to holders of our units of limited partnership in the Operating Partnership upon the redemption of such units pursuant to the partnership agreement of the operating partnership.
 The issuance of such shares was exempt from registration under the Securities Act, pursuant to the exemption contemplated by Section 4(2) thereof for transactions not involving a public offering.
 The units were converted into an equal number of shares of common stock.